PeterTillema/IndiumCE/README.md

 ## Compiling
 To build this repository from source, the [CE C Toolchain](https://github.com/CE-Programming/toolchain) is required.
 After installing the toolchain, clone this repository and run `make` to compile.
-The output .8xp can be found in the bin/ directory.
+The output .8xp can be found in the `bin/` directory.
+Note that you also need the transfer both .8xv files from the `src/font/` directory to your calculator.

 ## Credits
 Thanks RoccoloxPrograms for making the homescreen font usable by fontlibc!
 You